This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 • Collections, conference proceedings, Festschriften and related items;

-Thus, independently published works as well as component parts are itemized; with regard to university works and to certain manuscripts some unpublished works are listed, too.
-Regarding the various publication media, we are considering printed media as well as online publications (electronic resources) and audio-visual media.
-Please note: it goes without saying that we do not at all intend to "catalogue the Internet"; thus, only some 700 online publications (which means a very modest percentage of the nearly uncountable Trotsky relevant items presented in one or the other form in the World Wide Web) have been selected for inclusion into our bibliography – for many a reason.
-As a rule, we have decided to neglect all those electronic resources which originally (or, parallelly) have been published in printed or mimeographed form, thus many journals are represented in our bibliography only by their print edition, not as 'E-journals'.
-With other words: there is not even the slightest claim for comprehensiveness with regard to electronically published or digitized items.
+Thus, independently published works as well as component parts are itemized; with regard to university works and to certain manuscripts, some unpublished works (incl. a few announced, but factually not, or, not yet published works) are listed, too.
+Regarding the various publication media, we are considering printed an mimeographed media as well as online publications (electronic resources) and (some) audio-visual media.
+Please note: it goes without saying that we do not at all intend to "catalogue the Internet"; thus, only some 1,300 online publications (which means a very modest percentage of the nearly uncountable Trotsky relevant items presented in one or the other form in the World Wide Web) have been selected for inclusion into our bibliography – for many a reason.
+We have decided to neglect, as a rule, all those electronic resources which originally (or, parallelly) have been published in printed or mimeographed form; thus for example many journals are represented in our bibliography only by their print edition, not as "E-journals"; as a rule, we have gone without linking records of printed works with electronically published (digitized) versions of these works.
+Thus there is not even the slightest claim for comprehensiveness with regard to electronically published or digitized items.
+Furthermore, we strictly decided not to consider those obscure "books" which - as a rule - primarily consist of material electronically copied from Wikipedia and other free online sources, a practice performed for example by Books LLC or Webster's Digital Services.
+Also, we decided not to consider the innumerable outpourings of people notoriously abusing the World Wide Web for disseminating their ridiculous conspiracy theories and/or their obscure anti-Semitic or anti-Masonic platitudes; some borderline cases however may occur.

 With regard to digitized visual media it should be emphasized that we don't consider the many strips and clips available via such resources like YouTube.
 Archival materials and other unpublished items (with a few exceptions mentioned above) as a rule remain unconsidered; the same applies to items published in the daily or weekly press and to the bulk of chiefly polemical and/or self-reflecting items published in serials and bulletins issued by the many rival Trotskyist groups and grouplets.

 With regard to the question whether or not a certain item should be admitted, problems have arisen necessarily with those titles which either – despite all attempts – could not be located or which, although dealing with the subject of this bibliography, do so only in a broader context, e.g. works about the Russian revolution and its outcome (such as E.H.
 Carr's famous multi-volume A History of the Russian Revolution).
-In such cases, the compilers had to decide more or less arbitrarily, being aware that another compiler would have made another decision.
+In such cases, the compilers had to decide more or less arbitrarily, being absolutely aware that other compilers would have made other decisions [20].

-With regard to the quality and the political provenance of the material, the bibliography's coverage is comprehensive and as politically neutral as possible, including decidedly anti-Trotskyist as well as obviously partisan publications, Western as well as Soviet publications, scholarly as well as popular publications, critical and in-depth as well as ephemeral and obscure publications.
+With regard to the quality and the political provenance of the material, the bibliography's coverage is comprehensive and as politically neutral as possible, including decidedly anti-Trotskyist as well as obviously partisan publications, Western as well as Soviet publications, scholarly as well as popular publications, critical and in-depth as well as ephemeral, obscure, nearly worthless publications.

 With regard to the contents, the bibliography's scope covers all aspects (biographical, theoretical, political etc.) of Leon Trotsky's life and work, including his rôle in history, his legacy, and his influence, as well as Trotskyism, first as an oppositional tendency within the ruling Bolshevik party and within the Comintern during the 1920s, then as an international anti-Stalinist, anti-reformist political and intellectual movement from the 1930s to the present day.
 Further, we provide a considerable amount of biographical items about a number of selected deceased Trotskyists (incl. some former Trotskyists and dissidents).

-This general presentation should be concluded with some statistical facts and figures (based on an evaluation made in December 2011) concerning the languages and countries of the publications considered: only those items were admitted which were available in one of the following European languages (in alphabetical order): Belorussian, Bulgarian, Catalan, Czech, Danish, Dutch (Netherlandic, Flemish), English, Finnish, French, German, Hungarian, Italian, Icelandic, Norwegian, Polish, Portuguese, Russian, Serbo-Croatian, Slovak, Slovene, Spanish, Swedish, Ukrainian, Welsh.
+This general presentation should be concluded with some statistical facts and figures (based on an evaluation made in Winter 2023/24) concerning the languages and countries of the publications considered:

 The following table shows the distribution of items according to languages:

-The following table shows the distribution of items according to places of publication:
+The following table shows the distribution of items according to places (countries) of publication (based on an evaluation made in Winter 2023/24):

-The following table shows the distribution of items according to years of publication:
+The following table shows the distribution of items according to years of publication (based on an evaluation made in Winter 2023/24):

 Arrangement of material.
 Main part and indices.